 I’m very happy to say that I love my daughter’s birth story.
 I could sit and relive it in my mind time and time again and it never get old.
 For today, I will spare you all the details.
 But I will tell you all that I had an amazing natural water birth thanks to our wonderful local birth center, Lisa Ross Birth and Women’s Center.
 I’m not saying this to be all braggy mcbragpants here.
 I’m just saying this because I truly love our local birth center and still to this day believe not enough people know that birth centers are a resource for expecting moms.
 I only found out about the birth center by chance.

 When I found out I was pregnant with my daughter I was terrified.
 I was young (only 24 years old).
 I was one of the first of my friends to have a baby.
 I didn’t know there were options out there.
 I just thought you go to the OB/GYN, go to the hospital, get your epidural and have the baby in a hospital bed with God only knows how many medical professionals in the room.
 Hell, I was ready to sign up for the epidural the moment I found out I was pregnant.
-When I was 20 weeks pregnant one of my husband’s friends told us about our local birth center.
+When I was 20 weeks pregnant one of my husband’s friends told us about our local birth center and even recommended us straight away to get one of the best video baby monitor – Parentinn to help keep an eye on her.
 He encouraged me to at least drop by for a visit just to see what I thought.
 So I figured I would schedule my visit, but there is no way in HELL I’m going through with a natural childbirth.
 You see, at the birth center epidural is NOT an option.

 A week later I visit the birth center and I fall in love.
 The place is just so peaceful.
 I visit all of the birthing rooms and I’m blown away at how nice they are.
 The midwives spent plenty of time answering all of my questions.
 I don’t feel like I’m just another patient to them.
 They actually WANT to get to know me.
 Even though I was still terrified of the pain of natural childbirth I decided to switch to the birth center.
 It was the best decision ever!